FAR-Lab/RealtimeAudioClassification/Organizing-Data-for-Learning.md

-## Information flow, and the underlying idea.
+To enable the use of common scripts for different audio detection projects, we have defined a general framework for organizing data for learning.

-The scripts in this project are optimized so that you have to change as little code as possible if you want to play with new audio detection projects.
-To make this work we use a lot of Finder(Mac)/Explorer(win) file manipulation techniques.
+To lessen the work of this data organization, we use a lot of Finder(Mac)/Explorer(win) file manipulation techniques.

 ### Defining classes

-Instead of doing difficult manipulations with `.csv` files we move our class definition into folders.
-Everything you want to have classified as a certain type of data should go into one folder.
-This is very important if you, in the future want to change the types of thing you want to distinguish.
-Just move things around, until they are in the separation that you want.
+We define classes of data by folders--that is, data that should be classified similarly are put in the same file folder.
+If you later want to change the types of thing you want to distinguish, you just change the datafilee in the folders.

 The file names in our case are not important.

 In general the structure should always look like the following: